abhi-baireddy/SecureSMS/README.md

 per SMS message.

 Header:
-Each message will have a short header with the following information 1 Byte Protocol Type -- Some constant value
+Each message will have a short header with the following information:
+1 Byte Protocol Type -- Some constant value
-2 Byte Version Number -- Major Minor version (0.0 for now) 1 Byte Message Type -- Byte representing step in handshake or data message 1 Byte message length -- Length of message after header
+2 Byte Version Number -- Major Minor version (0.0 for now)
+1 Byte Message Type -- Byte representing step in handshake or data message
+1 Byte message length -- Length of message after header

 This leaves us with 92 data bytes